Passport Program

 - Chinese Dance Workshop

-- Kids Crafts: Love Letter to China
+- Kids Crafts: Send a Message to China

 - Chinese Dress Photo Booth